“The Word” (Λόγος) and the “Wilderness”

 The descendants of Joseph came to Joshua and asked, “Why have you given us only one portion of land as our homeland when the Lord has blessed us with so many people?”
 Joshua replied, “If there are so many of you, and if the hill country of Ephraim is not large enough for you, clear out land for yourselves in the forest where the Perizzites and Rephaites live.”
 (Joshua 17:14-15)

-When the sons of Joseph are about to conquer their inheritance in the land of Canaan, it seems that the land is covered with forests so they cannot cultivate the land.
+When the sons of Joseph are about to conquer their inheritance in the land of Canaan, it seems that the land is covered with forests, so they can’t cultivate the land.
 Where are those forests today?

 Then the people went out into the field against Israel, and the battle took place in the forest of Ephraim.
 The people of Israel were defeated there before the servants of David, and the slaughter there that day was great, 20,000 men.
 For the battle there was spread over the whole countryside, and the forest devoured more people that day than the sword devoured.
 (2 Samuel 18:6-8)